cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 Now we are ready to build the first transaction to calculate our fee and save it in a file called <i>matx.raw</i>.
-Because we saved almost all of the needed values in variables, we will reference the variables in our transaction to improve readability.
+We will reference the variables in our transaction to improve readability because we saved almost all of the needed values in variables.
 This is what our transaction looks like:
 ```bash
 cardano-cli transaction build-raw \